marosi/SocialDesktopClient/README.md

 SocialDesktopClient is a free and open desktop client for social media.

 Development is currently focused on [buddycloud channel protocol](https://buddycloud.org/wiki/Main_Page).
+Entire XMPP handling for protocol is done by [Swiften XMPP Library](http://swift.im/swiften).

 <b>IMPORTANT</b>: Client is not stable and buddycloud protocol implementation is not finished yet.